C.D. Poza Rica: Return to Liga Premier

-On May 14, 2023, Poza Rica earned promotion back to the Liga Premier after a 37 year absence by defeating C.D.
-Ayense in front of 7,000 fans at home despite having to wait a day due to thunderstorms.
-They have to beat Sultanes de Tamazunchale, Puerto Vallarta FC & Búhos UNISON along the way to promotion.
+On May 14, 2023, Poza Rica earned promotion back to the Segunda División de México after a 37 year absence by defeating Ayense in front of 7,000 fans at home despite having to wait a day due to severe thunderstorms.
+They also had the obligation to defeat Sultanes de Tamazunchale, Puerto Vallarta F.C. and Búhos UNISON in order to gain promotion.